 1. Fish is a great collagen-rich foods source

 First up on the list, is the biggest collagen provider- meat.
-Collagen is an abundant protein found in almost all animals and so when we eat meat, we intake a large amount of it.
+It is an abundant protein found in almost all animals and so when we eat meat, we intake a large amount of it.
 Cattle is the most prominent source of collagen on the market and has many different uses.
-Chicken also has lots of the stuff and its collagen is used in supplements by various brands.
-Meat also contains other amino acids which can support your cells in making their own collagen which is why it is a necessary part of a healthy collagen diet.
+Meat also contains other amino acids which can support your cells in making their own collagen which is why it is a necessary part of a healthy diet.

 3. Bone Broth

 Famously known as 'the most nourishing soup you can make', bone broth has long been hailed as a way to boost collagen in the body.
-When heated, the collagen naturally releases into the broth, creating a wonderful broth that has a rich, robust taste.
 Bone broths are often prepared using bones that have been cooked and reduced in a slow cooker.
 You can make a bone broth yourself or find many recipes online.
-This is a wonderful way to stock up on healthy collagen-boosting foods and make your own delicious soup for healthier bones.
+This is a wonderful way to stock up on healthy boosting foods and make your own delicious soup for healthier bones.

 For a long time, eggs have been the go-to breakfast and for good reason.
 Eggs have the highest proportion of choline (an essential vitamin for helping to create collagen) in any food.
 Eggs are also an excellent source of B vitamins and a good source of protein among other nutrients.
 Their yolks contain the highest proportion of beta carotene of any food which helps absorb the sun’s vitamin A and protects your skin from aging.
 Eggs contain choline, which improves your skin elasticity and prevents you from any wrinkles.

-Although milk is an excellent source of protein, it also has some collagen-building nutrients as well as natural collagen.
-A lot of collagen is found in the rennet used to curdle the milk.
+Although milk is an excellent source of protein, it also has some building nutrients as well as natural collagen.
 Dairy also contains the highest levels of vitamin D compared to any other food and its vitamin A and Vitamin E keep your skin from sagging.
 A glass of milk has tons of nutrients, vitamins and other collagen-building nutrients and it goes down quick, too!

 Cheese is considered bad for health but we say all things are good with a little restraint.
-A healthy diet that includes cheese can help you increase your levels of the growth hormone responsible for making your body’s collagen.
+A healthy diet that includes cheese can help you increase your levels of the growth hormone.
 Low levels of IGF-1, which is linked to the aging of cells, have been associated with the loss of collagen in skin.
 Eating protein-rich cheese, such as cheddar, contributes to the body’s ability to produce more IGF-1.

 8. Kale and Spinach, and Other Leafy Greens

 Remember when we were forced to eat our greens as kids?
 Well… that might have been for our own benefit.
 Though there are lots of advantages of greens, one of the most prominent is what they provide to the process of making collagen.
 Each green vegetable contains some nutrients that help your body synthesize collagen.
 For example, kale and spinach are an excellent source of vitamin C, vitamin A, vitamin E, manganese, fiber, calcium, iron, and potassium.
 In fact, both kale and spinach contain 13 to 15 percent of the vitamin A that your body needs to make collagen which in turn maintains healthy bones and joints.
-Other green veggies for you to try include asparagus which has a high vitamin c content essential for the synthesis of collagen.
+Other green veggies for you to try include asparagus which has a high vitamin c content.

 We’ve all been told avocados are healthy but just how healthy may come as a shock.
 Avocados contain over 200 vitamins and minerals and are a good source of healthy fats that are essential to maintaining and building good skin.
-Avocados have high levels of lycopene, a compound that is known to prevent cancer in the skin and also boost collagen synthesis.
+Avocados have high levels of lycopene, a compound that is known to prevent cancer in the skin.

 10. Nutty Nuts